priandey/Word_generator/README.md

 First step, you need a corpus of words from the language you wish to "copy".
 The file should be raw text, a single word by line.
 Put it in "source_file", then launch the program (word_generator.py).

-Enter your text file name (with extension if needed).
-Enter the name your proba file should have.
-Enter the name of the render file.
+Choose your source corpus by entering corresponding number.
-Determine a max and min lenght of words generated.
+Choose a range min and max for words length.
 You now have a new corpus of words, procedurally generated and good looking relatively to the corpus you inputed.

 # Corpus